 It was a sort of a light thing, a frivolous thing, it wasn’t anything of great merit, I don’t think, but it was just to round out the magazine because I was getting awfully scarce on material.

-Eric: I think that this may be where you… this is the column… this is the article, “Here to Stay.”
+EM: I think that this may be where you… this is the column… this is the article, “Here To Stay.”
 It says, “Whether the unsympathetic majority approves or not it looks as though the third sex is here to stay.”

 Homosexuality is becoming a less and less taboo subject, and although still considered by the general public as contemptible, or treated with derision, I venture to predict that there will be a time in the future when gay folk will be accepted as part of regular society.

-Eric: Just as certain subjects, once considered unfit for discussion now are used as themes in many of our motion pictures, I believe that the time will come when, say, Stephen Gordon, will step unrestrained from the pages of Radclyffe Hall’s admirable novel, Well of Loneliness, onto the silver screen and once precedent has been broken by one such motion picture others will be sure to follow.
+Just as certain subjects, once considered unfit for discussion now are used as themes in many of our motion pictures, I believe that the time will come when, say, Stephen Gordon, will step unrestrained from the pages of Radclyffe Hall’s admirable novel, Well of Loneliness, onto the silver screen and, once precedent has been broken by one such motion picture, others will be sure to follow.

 Never before have circumstances and conditions been so suitable for those of lesbian tendencies.

-Edythe: Well, I guess it is.
+EE: Well, I guess it is.
 I never thought of it as being, uh, being bold at the time.
 I was just, as I say, I was just sort of fantasizing.
 But it all has come to pass.
-Heh.

-Edythe: Makes me feel like a fortune-teller.
-Ha, ha, ha, ha.
+EE: Makes me feel like a fortune teller.

 Yeah, that’s the key of D.

-[Edith singing] If you’re disposition’s gay, be mighty glad you’re made that way.
+[Singing] If your disposition’s gay, be mighty glad you’re made that way.

 Don’t frown ’cause your world’s upside down.